freenas/freenas-docs/userguide/intro.rst

   :guilabel:`Reset SED Password` fields have been added to :menuselection:`System --> Advanced`.

+* :guilabel:`Alerts` has been added to :guilabel:`System` and can be used to list the available alert conditions and to configure the notification frequency on a per-alert basis.

 * The :guilabel:`Remote encryption`, :guilabel:`Filename encryption`,
   :guilabel:`Encryption password`, and :guilabel:`Encryption salt`
   fields have been added to